Elizabeth Carter

 Ernestina Giese-Leisner

-I've often wondered about the gaps between the births of Herman, Augusta and the other three children.
-Perhaps there were other children in Germany who died young.
-I can't imagine leaving young children behind, even with relatives.
 My mother tells the family story of how Ernestina, still bleeding from childbirth, walked to the market and back in Germany, returning with a sack of flour for her hungry children.
 Another story tells of the bread Ernestina brought along on the ocean voyage to the US, and how it may have saved lives, since the bread supplied on the ship, while looking wonderful, was not edible.
 This bread supplied on the ship was described similarly by immigrants on the Fragale side of the family.

-Ernestina and her husband Fritz lived in Ford River, Michigan, probably on the same farm as her brother August and his family.
+Ernestina and Fritz lived in Ford River, Michigan, probably on the same farm as her brother August and his family.
 I have a postcard, shown below, addressed to Mrs. Michael Fragale (Emma), from her cousin Martha.
 This would be from August's daughter, five years older than Emma.
 Emma and Martha would have grown up together in Ford River for a while.
 The postcard is dated 1912 from Howell, Michigan.
 It seems that some of the Gieses headed south.

 In 1931, at the age of 86, Ernestina died in a house fire.
 She is buried with her husband in Escanaba.